namankoolwal/30-days-js-challenge/Readme.md

 - Create and use custom error classes.
 - Handle errors in promises using . catch() and within async functions using try-catch.
 - Implement graceful error handling when making network requests with the fetch API.

+## Day 13- Modules

+### Achievement:

+By the end of these activities, students will:

+- Create and export functions, objects, and constants using modules.
+- Import modules using named and default imports.
+- Use third-party modules installed via npm.
+- Understand the basics of module bundling (optional).